graphhopper/directions-api/index.md

 :---------------|:------------
 400             | Something was wrong in your request.
 Too few or too many points. ..
 401             | Authentication necessary
+404             | Not Found.
+You receive 404 if the job_id cannot be found.
+Either this job has never been submitted or it has already been removed.
 413             | Too many parameters in the URL, you'll have to use the JSON format and POST requests 429             | API limit reached, you'll also get an email about this, and the header properties will give you more information.
 See the section about 'HTTP Headers'.
 500             | Internal server error.
 We get automatically a notification and will try to fix this fast.